n4xwe/Raspberry-Pi-Scripts/README.md

 tweaktime, by Matt Roberts, KK5JY allows adjusting the system clock to provide accurate time synchronization for WSJT-X using the DT values in the WSJT-X GUI.
 Please take a look at kk5jy.net to find the instructions for using it.

-qsstv is a digital or analog Slow Scan Television program with integrated Hamlib rig control.
-Script runtime on a Raspberry Pi 4 is approximately 30 minutes.